RSNA/s4s-fhir-broker/hapi-fhir-jpaserver-example/README-MIR.md

                 "text":"Medical record number"
             },
             "system":"http://hospital.smarthealthit.org",
-            "value":"IIG-DEPT1021"
+            "value":"1288992"
         }
   ],
   "name": [
     {
       "family": [
-        "Levin"
+        "Adams"
       ],
       "given": [
-        "Henry"
-      ],
-      "suffix": [
-        "The 7th"
+        "Daniel"
       ]
     }
   ],
   "gender": "male",
-  "birthDate": "1932-09-24",
+  "birthDate": "1925-12-23",
   "active": true
 }
 ```
 ### Testing only code

 Special code for testing only is present in
-- ca.uhn.fhir.jpa.demo.Utl.java and
+- ca.uhn.fhir.jpa.demo.Utl.java
-- ca.uhn.fhir.jpa.demo.WadoRsInterceptor

 marked with a TODO comment.

-There are two "cludge" codings, which switch the patient id so that I can test
-authentication until we get consistent test partner systems.
-These both
-reference the patient id 34952, which should be changed to the patient id you
-get when you add the above patient resource to the fhir server.

-The other items, which are in the Utl.java class, are for testing purposes, and
-give the root URLs for the test WADO, FHIR, and introspection servers.
-There is
+They give the root URLs for the test WADO, FHIR, and introspection
-also a flag which can be used to enable or disable authentication for testing.
+servers.
+There is also a flag which can be used to enable or disable
+authentication for testing.

 ### Testing the modifications to the example server